 William E. Acree Jr., Professor and Department Chair; Ph.D., Missouri University of Science and Technology.
 Analytical and physical application of gas-liquid chromatography; solubility in complex systems; thermodynamics of organic functional groups in aqueous and nonaqueous solutions; spectroscopic properties of polycyclic aromatic hydrocarbons; lyotropic liquid crystals.

 Weston Thatcher Borden, Distinguished University Research Professor and Welch Chair; Ph.D., Harvard University.
 Application of quantitative electronic structure calculations and qualitative molecular orbital theory to the understanding and prediction of the structures and reactivities of organic and organometallic compounds.

-Teresa D. Golden, Associate Professor; Ph.D., New Mexico State University.
+Teresa D. Golden, Professor; Ph.D., New Mexico State University.
 Materials and bioanalytical chemistry; electrodeposition of nanomaterials; chromatography; corrosion protection coatings; forensic investigations.

 Michael G. Richmond, Professor; Ph.D., University of Alabama.
 Ligand substitution processes in metal clusters, inorganic photochemistry and photocatalysis; redox catalysis; inorganic reaction mechanisms; thermal catalysis using CO, CO2, SO2 and alkanes as chemical feedstocks.

 LeGrande M. Slaughter, Associate Professor; Ph.D., Cornell University.
 Inorganic and organometallic synthesis applied to the design of catalysts and novel materials; homogeneous catalysis of organic reactions of medicinal or industrial importance; catalysis for energy conversion.